Mayra Flores: 2022 special

 In March 2022, Vela announced his early resignation from Congress.
 Shortly after his announcement, Flores declared her candidacy in the special election on June 14, 2022, to fill the vacancy.
 Gonzalez did not run in the special election.
 Flores's campaign focused on her family, the economy, border security, and her upbringing as the daughter of immigrants.
 During the special election, Flores reported $752,000 in contributions, while Democrat Dan Sanchez of Harlingen reported $46,000.
+Turnout was incredibly low at only 7.3% of registered voters participating in the election.
 Flores defeated Sanchez with 50.91% of the vote to Sanchez's 43.37%, avoiding a runoff.
 She is the first Mexican-born woman elected to serve in Congress.

 2022 general

-In her general election campaign against Democrat Vincente Gonzalez, Flores has been targeted with racist and sexist comments; a blogger paid by the Gonzalez campaign called her "Miss Frijoles", "Miss Enchiladas", and a "cotton-pickin' liar".
+In her general election campaign against Democrat Vincente Gonzalez, Flores was targeted with racist and sexist comments; a blogger who had previously received funds from the Gonzalez campaign called her "Miss Frijoles", "Miss Enchiladas", and a "cotton-pickin' liar".
 Gonzalez and district Democrats condemned these comments.
-Gonzalez has also called Flores "unqualified" and has claimed she cannot "think or speak for herself", criticisms that have been called sexist.
+Gonzalez also called Flores "unqualified" and claimed she could not "think or speak for herself", criticisms that were called sexist.

-In the November 8 general election, Gonzalez defeated Flores to become the next Representative for the 34th District.
+In the November 8 general election, Gonzalez defeated Flores 53% to 44%, to become the next Representative for the 34th District.

+2024

+On July 11, 2023, Flores announced a campaign to retake the 34th district in the 2024 election.

+In what the Texas Tribune called "a bizarre micro-scandal", in January 2024 Flores was accused by a social media user of stealing photos of food and presenting them as her own on her campaign's social media accounts.
+Flores initially blocked critics and changed the name of her social media account, but later said she had "no intention to mislead" and that the photos reminded her of her childhood upbringing in Mexico.